-Under state law, only residents who were registered as voters in North Reading as of September 15, 2020 may participate in this October Annual Town Meeting.
-Residents who were not registered as of that date may attend Town Meeting but may not vote.
+Under state law, only residents who were registered as voters in North Reading as of September 14, 2021 may participate at this Fall Annual Town Meeting.
+Residents who were not registered as of that date may attend the Town Meeting but may not vote and will be seated separate from registered voters.

-The Select Board wishes to call your attention to a Virtual Warrant Article Informational Hearing which will be held on Monday, September 21, 2020 at 8:00 PM via "Zoom" virtual meeting technology.
+The Select Board wishes to call your attention to a Warrant Article Informational Hearing which will be held on Monday, September 20, 2021 at 8:00 PM via "Zoom" virtual meeting technology.
 The purpose of this Informational Hearing is to give residents a chance to learn more about each warrant article, to ask questions, and to be able to discuss the warrant articles before Town Meeting as much as possible.
 Residents may access this hearing as follows:

+Via the

+internet: https://us02web.zoom.us/j/87284064845?pwd=U3M2ZStCSzlZakFzcmlZMFlubk 5XQT09

+Via phone: One tap mobile: +19292056099 or +13126266799

+-or-

-Via the internet: https://us02web.zoom.us/j/83972953162 Via phone: One tap mobile: +19292056099 or +13126266799 -or- Dial by telephone: (929) 205-6099 or (312) 626-6799 Enter Meeting ID: 839 7295 3162 #, then press # again
+Dial by telephone: (929) 205-6099 or (312) 626-6799 Enter Meeting ID: 872 8406 4845 #, then press # again

-This information is also available on the Town website at www.northreadingma.gov.
 Residents are also encouraged to submit questions via email to townadministrator@northreadingma.gov.
-Questions received by 12:00 PM on September 21st will be responded to at the Virtual Warrant Article Informational Hearing that evening.
+Questions received by 12:00 PM on September 20th will be responded to at the Warrant Article Informational Hearing that evening.

-Public health, public safety, and other municipal and School officials are working together to ensure the necessary precautions of cleaning and social distancing are incorporated into all aspects of Town Meeting.
-Residents are also asked to observe social distancing while awaiting check-in and entry to the field, and to anticipate being assigned a specific seat upon entry.
-Members of the same household may be seated together to the extent possible.
-Attendees will be required to wear a facial covering while entering and exiting Town Meeting, and while in their seat.
-Facial coverings may be removed only when addressing Town Meeting.
+Attendees will be required to wear a facial covering and, to the extent possible, social distancing will be in effect at Town Meeting.
 If you are unable to wear a facial covering because of a medical or disabling condition, you will be seated in a designated area.
 Residents are asked to bring this warrant with them to Town Meeting.

-As has been the case for the past several months, the situation regarding COVID-19 continues to evolve.
-In the event the Town Moderator determines that conditions require that the date/time or venue for the October Annual Town Meeting must be further changed due to weather, public health, or public safety reasons, notice will be distributed as promptly and extensively as possible.
-Under state law, this authority rests with the Town Moderator once a Town Meeting has been called.
+As has been the case since March, 2020, the situation regarding COVID-19 continues to evolve.
+Please note that social distancing, facial covering, and other requirements are subject to change depending on public health and public safety guidelines in effect at the time of Town Meeting.
+In the event the Town Moderator determines that conditions require that the date/time or venue for the Fall Annual Town Meeting must be further changed due to weather, public health, or public safety reasons, notice will be distributed as promptly and extensively as possible.